Trading profit at Kerry Group increases marginally

 Trading profit at Kerry Group increased by 0.5 per cent to €340 million during the first six months of the year, its interim results show.

-Trading profit margin in its Consumer Foods section decreased by 60 basis points to 7 per cent, due to significant transaction currency headwinds partly offset by underlying margin expansion.
+Trading profit margin in Kerry’s consumer foods section decreased by 60 basis points to 7 per cent, due to significant transaction currency headwinds partly offset by underlying margin expansion.

 Kerry Group chief executive Edmond Scanlon said the business was making progress.